ruuvi/ruuvitracker_server/README.md

 This software provides only REST and WebSocket APIs.
 User interface is available in separate project [RuuviTracker/ruuvitracker_web](https://github.com/RuuviTracker/ruuvitracker_web).

+# Discussion

+Most of the discussions about development happen on IRCNet channel #ruuvitracker.

+There is also a mailing list at https://groups.google.com/forum/?fromgroups#!forum/ruuvitracker-dev

 ## Prerequisites

 * git: http://git-scm.com/